dictation-toolbox/dragonfly/README.rst

 See the `actions sub-package documentation
 <https://dragonfly.readthedocs.io/en/latest/actions.html>`__
 for more information, including code examples.

-This project is a fork of the original `t4ngo/dragonfly <https://github.com/t4ngo/dragonfly>`__ project.

 Dragonfly currently supports the following speech recognition engines: